end222/umbra/README.md

 * Install packages from the AUR and official repos
 * Update the system (Only official repos)
 * Remove a package and its dependencies

+## Configuration Files
+Umbra is configured using:
+/etc/umbra/config (Global configuration file) ~/.umbra/config (User configuration file)

+User configuration file has preference over global one if it exists